Peter A. Jensen

 Register for this upcoming web seminar on the Partner Learning Center.

-Within this category of 2012 Microsoft Worldwide Partner Conference Partner Awards, there are six specific awards focused on Microsoft Dynamics.
+Within this category of 2012 Microsoft Worldwide Partner Conference Partner Awards, there are two specific awards focused on Microsoft Dynamics.

 Visit Digital WPC for more information regarding the WPC 2012 Partner Awards, and to submit your nominations.

 All final nominations must be submitted by April 15, 2012 at 11:59PM PT.

 Special guest blogger, Kelly Rigotti – Social Media Marketing Manager, Microsoft Dynamics, shares information today on this exciting initiative.